 BAHAMAS – CRACK CONCH WITH PEAS AND RICE

-Conch which is a shellfish, a favorite amongst the Bahamian community, so much so that conch is featured in the national dish.
+Conch which is a shellfish, is a favorite amongst the Bahamian community, so much so that conch is featured in the national dish.
 “Cracked Conch” refers to a style of conch, cooked in batter.
 It is usually served as a main meal with peas and rice, macaroni, potato salad, and plantain on the side

 BARBADOS – FLYING FISH AND COU-COU